 - (2) ELIGIBILITY. (a) To be eligible for a license as a judge, an applicant shall be at least 18 years of age. - (b) The department may deny a license to an applicant who has committed any act that would, if committed by a licensee, subject the applicant to discipline under subch.
-IX. - (c) The applicant shall obtain an annual examination with corrective lenses.
-The results of the examination shall be on forms provided by the department. - (3) QUALIFICATIONS.
+IX. - (c) An applicant shall, on forms provided by the department, submit the results of an examination with corrective lenses. - (3) QUALIFICATIONS.
 In accordance with s.
-444.095 (3), Stats., the department shall determine whether a person possesses the knowledge and experience necessary to hold a license as a judge by reviewing one or more of the following: - (a) A certificate of completion of a judge's training program from another state, other regulating bodies such as the Association of Boxing Commissions, and other organizations that have a judge's training program certified by the Association of Boxing Commissions or another association recognized by the department. - (b) A resume with 3 professional references that can verify the number of years of experience as a judge along with a log of experience. - (c) A valid and current license as a judge from another state or organization. - (d) 1.
-A passing grade on an examination administered by the department that tests the examinee's knowledge, and successful completion of the trial judge program specified in subd.
+444.095 (3), Stats., the department shall determine whether a person possesses the knowledge and experience necessary to hold a license as a judge by reviewing one or more of the following:

+- (a) A certificate of completion of a judge's training program from another state, other regulating bodies such as the Association of Boxing Commissions, and other organizations that have a judge's training program certified by the Association of Boxing Commissions or another association recognized by the department. - (b) A resume with 3 professional references that can verify the number of years of experience as a judge along with a log of experience. - (c) A valid and current license as a judge from another state or organization. - (d) 1.
+A passing grade on an examination administered by the department that tests the examinee's knowledge, and successful completion of the trial judge program under subd.
 2. - 2.
 The trial judge program administered and supervised by the commissioner, inspector, or department representative shall consist of all of the following: - a.
 Observing unarmed combat sports events. - b.
-Shadowing a licensed judge at unarmed combat sports events.
+Shadowing a licensed judge at unarmed combat sports events. - c.

-c.
 Officiating, on a trial basis, as a judge during an unarmed combat sports event under the supervision of the commissioner, inspector, or department representative.